MOZAI

 Think of it as agent-native infrastructure for money:

-• capital lives in non-custodial smart waets,
+• capital lives in non-custodial smart wallets.

-• agents compete to run strategies on top,
+• agents compete to run strategies on top.

 How it works?